NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 April 2021 | <a href="">View workshop page - link not found</a>
 February 2020 | <a href="https://leblibrary.github.io/2020-02-03-lebanon/">View workshop page</a>

+## What do we teach?

+* Introduction to Working with Data (Regular Expressions)
+* The UNIX Shell
+* OpenRefine
+* Introduction to Git
+* SQL
+* Tidy Data

+You can view all of our lessons, as well as the lesson materials, here: https://librarycarpentry.org/lessons

 ## Contact Us
 Email us at <a href="mailto:nelc.instructors@gmail.com">nelc.instructors@gmail.com.

-We'd love to help you get involved or hold a workshop for your organization!
+We'd love to help you get involved or hold a workshop for your library organization!